BenjiFaccin/VIX_trading_strategy/docs/intro.md

 ## Why Trade VIX Put Spreads?

 The VIX index typically spikes during market turmoil and mean-reverts over time.
-This behavior makes it ideal for structured strategies like bull put spreads, which profit from elevated implied volatility and controlled risk exposure.
+This behavior makes it ideal for structured strategies like bear put spreads, which profit from elevated implied volatility and controlled risk exposure.

 ---